Beat the summer doldrums and recommit

 - Try getting 7-8 hours of sleep a night.
-So drop the Xbox controller and cut down on the number of nights you shred the karaoke mike at Chili’s.
+Drop the Xbox controller and cut down on the number of nights you shred the karaoke mike at Chili’s.

-- Eat a balanced diet (Taco Bell and In n Out don’t count).
+- Eat a balanced diet.
 Studies show eating a well-balanced diet helps improve your mental and physical well-being.
 Basically, cutting down on fast food makes you a gazelle when moving between doors, not a crippled water buffalo.
 And don’t be surprised if you suddenly start thinking like a rocket scientist.

 - Surround yourself with others still motivated to sell and dominate.
 Their positivity and excitement will buoy you and should reignite the passion to keep your foot on the gas.

 - Go over all your goals for five minutes daily.
 Now make specific objectives you will do throughout the day to accomplish those goals.
 Nothing gives your day more purpose than reviewing goals.